Dngallar/Shell-Script-Utils/README.md

-# Shell-Script-Utils
+# Shell Script Utils

-A collection of Shell Script Utilities
+A collection of Shell Script Utilities for Linux

+## Ubuntu
+`./upgrade.sh`